 We have put together some suggested conversation points that can be discussed over a Friday night meal, Shabbat lunch or even a pre-Shabbat Zoom!

-- What do you think can be done to break down the stigma that surrounds mental health?
+What steps can be taken within your community to break down any stigma surrounding mental health?

 Mental wellbeing and Judaism

 The sources below can be used as a starting point to discuss how mental wellbeing fits into religion and culture.
 How does Judaism recognise the importance of looking after ourselves?
 What ideas from Judaism can we use to boost our wellbeing?